 The chicken meat industry provides a good example of what has been happening in the area of animal welfare standards.
 A comprehensive animal welfare audit document titled “A Welfare Audit for the Chicken Meat Industry” has been developed to cover all aspects of management that impact on animal welfare from birth to slaughter.
 The intention at the outset was for the documentation to provide national standards so that all companies in Australia would have the same animal welfare standard for any issue.

-Documentation has been developed on animal welfare for companies to incorporate into existing QA programs that predominantly focussed on food safety and biosecurity, albeit with some elements of welfare such as mortality and morbidity.
-The documentation was developed by a management group comprising representatives of commercial companies, farmer groups, animal welfare groups, and teaching and research organisations.
+Documentation has been developed on animal welfare for companies to incorporate into existing QA programs that predominantly focus on food safety and biosecurity, albeit with some elements of welfare such as mortality and morbidity.
+The documentation was developed by a management group that comprised of representatives from commercial companies, farmer groups, animal welfare groups, and teaching and research organisations.

 Documentation has been prepared for the hatchery, growing, rearing and breeding sectors as well as the transport and processing sectors.
 The booklet for each industry sector contains audit questions, targets and background information on the purpose of the questions and how the questions/practices relate to welfare in addition to sample recording sheets for staff to complete to help demonstrate compliance with the audit process.
 The audit questions include both critical questions, which are defined as those where “if something goes wrong the welfare of the birds is irrevocably damaged” and good practice questions which reflect the current state of knowledge and its practical implementation in the industry.
-Table 1 and Table 2 reproduce some sample audit questions and targets from the booklet for broiler rearers.
+Some sample audit questions and targets from the booklet for broiler rearers are presented below.

 Similarly, the egg industry has released its National Egg Quality Assurance Program, “Egg Corp Assured”.
 This program focuses on the on-farm components for egg production, although it includes off-farm transport of eggs and birds.
 In line with modern QA programs, food safety, animal health and animal welfare are all included.